 If you don’t, check your spam filter to be sure it didn’t get caught there.
 Then make sure your subject line starts with “Submission” so our filter won’t delete your email and send your story again.
 If you still don’t receive the auto-reply 24 hours after that, query using the email form on our Contact page.
 We will get back to you as soon as we can.

-Our response times average 2-4 weeks, occasionally as long as 7-9 weeks.
+Response Time: Our response times average 2-4 weeks, occasionally as long as 5-7 weeks; during Spring 2014, as short as 1-3 weeks.

 Slush Updates: To keep writers informed on our reading progress, we post periodic Slush Updates on our News page, under the category Slush Updates, saying what date up to which we have currently read all submissions.